-A new affordable housing scheme for Winchester City Council at Winnall Flats has just started on site, with completion planned for 2023.
-The new flats, which will be accredited to Passivhaus low energy building standard will provide a total of 73 new flats in two new blocks and three new houses, and will make an important contribution to making the activities of the council carbon neutral by 2024 and for the district as a whole to be carbon neutral by 2030.
+A new affordable housing scheme for Winchester City Council at Winnall Flats has been completed in 2024.
+The new flats, accredited to Passivhaus low energy building standard provide a total of 73 new flats in two new blocks and three new houses, and make an important contribution to making the activities of the Council carbon neutral by 2024 and for the District as a whole to be carbon neutral by 2030.

-A major feature of the scheme is the upgrading of the public open space around the existing four blocks on the site, by changing the previous car-dominated areas to a more people focussed environment - making it more pleasant to walk around the site and also making space for a new pocket park to encourage positive resident interactions.
+A major feature of the scheme is the upgrading of the public open space around the existing four blocks on the site by changing the previous car-dominated areas to a more people focussed environment - making it more pleasant to walk around the site and also making space for a new pocket park to encourage positive resident interactions.

-The scheme, will provide a mix of 35 shared ownership and 41 rented homes.
+The scheme, provides a mix of 35 shared ownership and 41 rented homes.